verus-lang/verus/source/docs/internal/trait-implementation-notes.md

 Right now we're considering spec/proof only, not exec-termination.

-Conceptually, we think of traits as "like typeclasses in Coq".
+Conceptually, we think of traits as "like typeclasses in Coq and F*".
 Specifically:

  * A trait is like the declaration of a record type.
  * A trait impl is a concrete instance of that record type.